choreonoid/choreonoid-doc/en/handling-models/modelfile/modelfile-newformat.rst

               radius: 0.11
             appearance: *BodyAppearance

-By using Cylinder for the geometry, we give the shape a cylindrical form.
-The Cylinder node takes the cylinder height (“height”) and radius (“radius”) as parameters.
-The position and orientation of the cylinder correspond to a circle with its center set as a radius on the XZ plane, with the height of both the positive and negative Y axes pushed out.
-Here, we use this as-is without changing the orientation.
+Here we use a Cylinder node for geometry to represent a cylinder shape.
+The Cylinder node specifies the cylinder's height and radius as parameters.
+The cylinder's position and orientation correspond to a shape created by extruding a circle of the specified radius on the XZ plane centered at the origin in both positive and negative Y-axis directions by the height amount.
+Here we use this orientation without modification.

-For the appearance, we reference the BodyAppearance alias as before and use the foregoing settings.
+For appearance, we reference BodyAppearance as an alias as before, using the same settings as before.

-Gun barrel notation
+Writing the Gun Barrel Part
 ---------------------------

-Now let’s add the gun barrel notation.
-Add the following code below the elements section of the TURRET_P link.
-(Ensure that the indentation is preserved.)
+Let's also add the gun barrel part description.
+Add the following code to the elements of the TURRET_P link (be careful to match the indentation).

 .. code-block:: yaml
  :dedent: 0